petitatelier/code-retreat/README.md

   And forget not taking a break, feed the fire to stay warm,
   walk Caju the dog, breathe, and celebrate the happy times,
   family offered you.
-Karen was struggling with baby Chloé at home.
+Karen was struggling with baby Chloé at home,
+  Yves working intensively to finish our last assignment at work.